hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 * no known x - where it is known, for example, that there are no known allergies for a patient
 * workflow - where there is a known workflow reason information for the section is not available

-### No known x
+### Assertion statement of known absence of data
-Where the source system can assert a known absence of data (no known x), the system **SHOULD** populate `Composition.section.entry` in accordance with the relevant profile specific implementation guidance for no known x.
+Where the source system can assert a known absence of data (No known X), the system **SHOULD** populate `Composition.section.entry` in accordance with the relevant profile specific implementation guidance for no known x.

-This is in preference to population of `Composition.section.emptyReason` due to the widely known and implemented patterns established within FHIR generally to assert known absence.
+In AU PS this approach is preferred to using `Composition.section.emptyReason` due to the widely known and implemented patterns established within FHIR, and in AU Core, to assert known absence of clinical data.

 For example, to represent that a patient does not have an allergy or category of allergies, an appropriate negation code (e.g. 716186003 \|No known allergy\| or 1003774007 \|No known Hevea brasiliensis latex allergy\|) is used in `AllergyIntolerance.code`.